gdiaz384/py3TranslateLLM/README.md

         1. Periodically as entries are translated, a backup.xlsx is made under `backups/[date]/`.
     1. Settings in this parsing template are considered as they relate to word wrap and outputing the translation into the text files (.txt, .ks, .ts).
     1. The spreadsheet file is written to output, and a final backup.xlsx file is written.
     1. Outdated?: `postWritingToFileDictionary` is considered.
-This file is mostly intended to fix encoding errors when doing baseEncoding -> unicode -> baseEncoding conversions since codec conversions are not lossless.
+This file is mostly intended to fix encoding errors when doing baseEncoding -> unicode -> baseEncoding conversions for .csv files since codec conversions are not lossless.

 #### Regarding chararacterNames.csv:

+- Update: Maybe this should be renamed to revertAfterTranslation.csv?
 - The `chararacterNames.csv` dictionary is somewhat overloaded and the name does not match its full functionality perfectly.
 Nor is it a perfect solution to the problem it was intended to solve.
 - The actual functionality is as follows:
     1. Entries in the first column of this dictionary will be replaced with the entries for the second column prior to text getting translated.